 American Graduate Day is a seven-hour multimedia event highlighting the people and organizations working to encourage students to commit to staying on a path to high school graduation.
 The goal of this event is to bring attention to the work being done in communities nationwide and inspire more people to get involved.

 As part of the national broadcast, WTTW shares the stories of local organizations who work to create positive outcomes for youth and their families in Chicago.
 Brandis Friedman, a correspondent for Chicago Tonight, conducted the interviews.
 The following are just a few of the American Graduate Champions making a difference in the lives of youth in Chicago.

 American Graduate: Let’s Make It Happen! is a public media initiative funded by the Corporation for Public Broadcasting to help local communities across America find solutions to address the dropout crisis.
 This initiative builds on public media’s long-standing commitment to education.

 WTTW, along with CPB and America’s Promise Alliance, are working to raise awareness and community engagement around the dropout crisis.
-Through public service announcements, youth-generated videos, resources on this website, and special segments on our flagship nightly news magazine Chicago Tonight, we will build awareness of the drop out crisis in Chicago.
-Through partnerships with community organizations dedicated to educating, empowering, and supporting bright futures for young people in Chicago we will work to dispel the myth that this problem is too big to solve and bring people together to help students stay on the path to a high school diploma.
+Through informative television programs, resources on this website and special segments on our flagship nightly news magazine Chicago Tonight, we will build awareness of what individuals and organizations are doing to help increase positive outcomes for Chicago's youth.
+We will work with entities within the community that are dedicated to educating, empowering and supporting bright futures for young people to dispel the myth that this problem is too big to solve and bring people together to help students stay on the path to high school graduation.